Rust-Agent-Modelling-Platform/ramp/README.md

-# Rust In Peace
+# RAMP

-Multi agent system written in Rust
+Distributed multiagent system written in Rust

-To run our system just go to `rust-in-peace` directory and type:
+To run our system just go to `ramp` directory and type:

 ```bash
 # runs server for global synchronization